technomancy/leiningen/README.md

 Other keys accepted:

-* :namespaces - if set, only AOT-compile namespaces listed here rather than all namespaces found in src/ directory.
+* :namespaces - a list of namespaces on which to perform AOT-compilation.
 * :main - specify a namespace to use as main for an executable jar.
 * :repositories - additional maven repositories to search for dependencies.
 * :source-path, :compile-path, :library-path, :test-path, :resources-path -